-Booths, bathrooms and bars — oh my!
-Thanks to all the common spaces, as well as the horde of hands that touch your plates, utensils and glasses, you may be wary of the germs lurking around your local food joint.
+Thanks to all the common spaces, as well as the horde of hands that touch your plates, utensils and glasses, you may be wary of the germs lurking around restaurants.

-Since we're in the thick of flu season, and as concerns about the novel coronavirus continue to mount, you may want to take a few extra precautions when dining out.
-If you don't want a side of microorganisms with your main dish, read on for expert ways to avoid picking up germs at a restaurant.
+If you don't want a side of microorganisms with your main dish, read on for expert ways to avoid catching (or spreading) germs at a restaurant.

 To avoid a mouthful of microbes, make sure your utensils never make direct contact with the table.
 That's because tabletops tend to be some of the germiest spots in eateries, according to University of Arizona microbiologist Charles Gerba, PhD, who cites his own research published in Food Protection Trends, which found that 70 percent of tabletops in bars and restaurants harbored harmful bacteria.